isomerpages/ura-lkywcp/index.md

     - infobar:
         title: The Prize
         subtitle:
-        description: Established in 2009, the Lee Kuan Yew World City Prize is a biennial international award that honours outstanding achievements and contributions to the creation of liveable, vibrant and sustainable urban communities around the world.
+        description: Launched in 2009, the Lee Kuan Yew World City Prize is a biennial international award that recognises outstanding cities in tackling urban challenges to bring about a holistic and sustained urban transformation.
         button: Find out more
         url: /about/about-the-prize/
     - infopic: